Sabra Johnson: Contestant on So You Think You Can Dance

-On the first episode of the show, Johnson was paired up with b-boy Dominic Sandoval, and they remained partners for five weeks.
-Each week, Johnson and her partners were required to reach into the hat with paper slips containing a variety of dance styles.
+On the first episode of the show, Johnson was paired up with b-boy contestant Dominic Sandoval, and they remained partners for five weeks.
+Each week, Johnson and her pair were required to reach into the hat with paper slips containing a variety of dance styles.
 The pair performed a disco routine during week one, a contemporary routine during week two, a rumba during week three, a hip hop during week four, and a jive during week five.
 The couple landed themselves in the bottom three couples only once which was during the first week.
-After week five, there were only ten dancers remaining in the competition.
+After week five, there were only ten contestants remaining in the competition.

 After Johnson made it into the top ten, she was separated from Sandoval because of the rules for the top 10 competition.
-In week 6, Johnson was randomly paired with contemporary/hip hop dancer Kameron Bink for the next dance where they performed a contemporary routine.
+In week 6, Johnson was randomly paired with contemporary/hip hop contestant Kameron Bink for the next dance where they performed a contemporary routine.
 Bink was eliminated on the following results show.
-In week 7, Johnson was randomly paired with ballroom dancer, Pasha Kovalev, for the next performance where they performed a Broadway routine and a quickstep.
-In week 8, Johnson was randomly paired with contemporary dancer Neil Haskell for the next dances where they performed a jazz routine and a paso doble routine.
-During the following results show, Johnson was announced as a top 4 finalist of the season.
+In week 7, Johnson was randomly paired with ballroom contestant, Pasha Kovalev, for the next performance where they performed a Broadway routine and a quickstep.
+In week 8, Johnson was randomly paired with contemporary contestant Neil Haskell for the next dances where they performed a jazz routine and a paso doble routine.
+During the following results show, Johnson was announced as a top 4 contestabt of the season.
 Throughout the season Johnson was praised for her passion, enthusiasm, prodigious talent, personality, strong dancing and versatility in the different routines.
-In the end, Johnson garnered more votes than her fellow finalists and was subsequently crowned America's favorite dancer, beating out Danny Tidwell, Neil Haskell, and Lacey Schwimmer.
+In the end, Johnson garnered more votes than her fellow contestants and was subsequently crowned America's favorite dancer, beating out Danny Tidwell, Neil Haskell, and Lacey Schwimmer.